 Look, life is tough right now but we’re all in lockdown for a reason.
 Reading has proven mental health benefits and can help you to relax, destress, and switch off that anxious part of your brain for a bit.
 Sound good?
 Then let’s find the best eReader for you.

 One of the most popular eReaders of all time, the Kindle Paperwhite is a small and compact device from Amazon.
-It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the park or trying to read without disturbing anyone at night.
+It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the living room or reading in bed at night.

 The Paperwhite is also waterproof, with an IPX8 rating, which means it can be immersed in water for up to 60 minutes.
 This should be more than enough peace of mind for reading in the bath or if you get caught in downpour during an al fresco read.